 - Revocable or “Living” Trust (estate planning only)

 - Pooled Income Trust

 - Supplemental Needs Trust

 - Placing a Co-op in a Trust

-Every case is individual and unique, and you’ll need proper advice on what trust configuration will deliver the maximum advantage.
-Different trust strategies apply to various economic and family situations, and depend on whether you need home or nursing facility care.
-The bottom line is that in order to qualify for Medicaid benefits, money and assets have to be moved out of your name.
-Trusts are the most effective way to do it, and they’re fully authorized for this purpose under Federal and New York State laws.
+Every case is individual and unique, and you’ll need proper advice on what trust configuration will deliver the maximum advantage for you.
+Different trust strategies apply to various economic and family situations, and often depend on whether you need, or want to plan against the risk of needing, home care or nursing facility care.
+Trusts are the most effective and prudent way to hold and protect your assets, and they’re fully authorized for this purpose under Federal and New York State laws.

-When you need a trust attorney, choose the legal professionals at Lamson & Cutner.
+When you need a trust attorney, choose the caring, experienced legal professionals at Lamson & Cutner.
 With offices in both NYC and Westchester County, we are conveniently located and prepared to help you create or update elder law trusts.
-In addition, we have been using video conferencing very successfully for consultations and the execution of documents, with both existing and new clients.
-So you can speak to us from the comfort of your own home, if you prefer.
-To learn more about your options or to schedule a consultation with an experienced Medicaid trust attorney, contact us today.
+You can speak to us from the comfort of your own home, if you prefer, via Zoom or conference call.
+To learn more about your options or to schedule a consultation with an estate planning attorney or Medicaid trust attorney, contact us today.